-As litigation counsel, Casey has appeared in five seminal copyright appeals before the Supreme Court of Canada: SOCAN v.
+As litigation counsel, Casey has appeared in seven seminal copyright appeals before the Supreme Court of Canada: SOCAN v.
 Bell Canada, Entertainment Software Association v.
 SOCAN, Rogers Communications v.
 SOCAN, Alberta v.
-Access Copyright, and CBC v.
+Access Copyright, CBC v.
 SODRAC, York University v.
 Access Copyright, and, most recently, SOCAN v.
 Entertainment Software Association.
 His submissions to the Federal Court of Appeal in TekSavvy Solutions Inc. v.
 Bell Media Inc. et al. were instrumental to upholding Canada’s first website-blocking order in a copyright infringement case.
 Casey is well-known for his expertise in the collective administration of copyright, having served as lead counsel in many rate-setting proceedings before the Copyright Board of Canada.
 He has also represented clients in IP and entertainment matters before the Federal Court of Appeal, the Federal Court, the courts of Ontario and British Columbia, and the Competition Tribunal.

 Clients frequently seek Casey’s specialized expertise in relation to special projects and studies involving the exploitation and monetization of IP for emerging business models.
-Casey has also authored influential submissions and testified as an expert witness on copyright issues before Parliamentary and Senate committees.
+Casey has also authored influential submissions and testified before Parliamentary and Senate committees as an expert witness on copyright and broadcast-related issues.

-Casey is also very active in the international legal community, including as Vice President and President-Elect of the Copyright Society (formerly the Copyright Society of the USA), one of the world’s leading organizations dedicated to the advancement of copyright law awareness and education, and as counsel to a number of top international trade associations.
-He was also recognized by Managing Intellectual Property as Canada’s outstanding copyright law practitioner for 2020.
+Casey is also very active in the international legal community, including as President of the Copyright Society (formerly the Copyright Society of the USA), one of the world’s leading organizations dedicated to the advancement of copyright law awareness and education, and as counsel to a number of top international trade associations.
+He was also recognized by Managing Intellectual Property as Canada’s outstanding copyright law practitioner for 2020 and 2022.

 Casey was the gold medalist in law at the University of Manitoba, earned an LL.M. as a Fulbright scholar at Harvard Law School, and served as law clerk to The Hon.
 Mr. Justice Frank Iacobucci of the Supreme Court of Canada.
 He has taught at several Canadian law schools, sat on the boards of leading theatre companies and jazz festivals, and served as executive producer of award-winning recordings.